agemor/textshield/README.md

 ## Usage

-With the presence of TextShield plugin, texts that contains sensitive information can protected from bots with following steps.
+With the presence of TextShield plugin, texts that contain sensitive information can protected from bots with following steps.

 ### 1. Text encoding